my experiences with parad goli

 Mallya Hospital Doctor: Isn’t it toxic to have mercury in small amounts?

-Me: Well, we use mercury tablets like Parad goli or Mughda Rasa to preserve rice and keep pests away.
-But it’s important to note that Parad goli is actually an alloy, not a pure elemental metal.
+Me: Well, we use mercury tablets like Parad goli to preserve rice and keep pests away.
+But Parad goli is actually an alloy, not a pure elemental metal.

 Mallya Hospital Doctor: What’s the difference between an elemental metal and an alloy?

 Me: When a substance is made purely of one metal, it is a pure elemental metal.
 However, if it is present with another metal, it is an alloy.
-Parad or Mugdha Rasa are alloys of mercury, which have different chemical properties than pure elemental metal.
+Parad is an alloy of mercury.

 Mallya Hospital Doctor: Do you know where else mercury alloy is used?